dvwright/xss-mw/README.md

 ```

-Using some config options:
+Using some config options,
-Here It will skip filtering for a fields named 'password', "create_date" and "token" but will run the filter
+here It will skip filtering for a fields named 'password', "create_date" and "token" but will run the filter
 on everything else.

 Uses Bluemonday UGCPolicy